-For transgender and gender-nonconforming students, navigating higher ed can be challenging.
+But despite the progress that’s been made, navigating higher ed can still be challenging for transgender and gender-nonconforming students.
 In fact, 24% of students whose school communities knew they were transgender reported being verbally, physically, or sexually harassed, according to a 2015 survey by the National Center for Transgender Equality.
 And when transgender students experience harassment, they often leave college.

 That’s one reason why the University of Vermont (UVM) allows students to choose their pronouns, writes Jessica Yarmosky for NPR.

 A decade ago, UVM became the first U.S. institution to allow students to enter their pronouns into campus data systems, writes Yarmosky.
-And about 20 other colleges have followed suit, according to the Campus Pride Trans Policy Clearinghouse.
+And nearly 40 other colleges have followed suit, according to the Campus Pride Trans Policy Clearinghouse.

 “Just having the option to [choose my pronouns] makes me feel like I can exist here,” says Jeane Robles, a UVM graduate student who uses the pronouns they/them.
 “I [wouldn’t] be able to fully be present” in class with the fear that a professor might use the wrong pronouns, adds Robles.